compbiomed-unito/MUSE-XAE/README.md

 - `--directory`: Main Directory to save results.
 Default is `./`.
 - `--loss`: Loss function to use in the autoencoder.
 Default is `poisson`.
 - `--activation`: Activation function.
 Default is `softplus`.
 - `--n_jobs`: number of parallel jobs.
-Default is max_sig - min_sig.
+Default is `-1`.
+- `--cosmic_version`: Cosmic version reference.
+Default is `3.4` .

 ## Output

-Running MUSE_XAE will generate an Experiments folder with some analysis and plots of your datasets
+Running MUSE_XAE will generate an Experiments folder with All_Solutions, Plots and SBS_DeNovo_Solution subfolders.
+In Plots folder you can find signature plot like the ones below and in Suggested_SBSB_DeNovo csv files for the extracted signatures and its relative exposures and the match with COSMIC database.